P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 The UK's sector diversity is part of the explanation.
 Financials, Healthcare, Consumer Staples, Materials, and Industrials are all large enough on the LSE to produce meaningful sector medians.
 When one sector cheapens relative to peers, the signal finds it.
 That cross-sectional comparison is sharper than comparing a stock to its own history.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in GBP.
-S&P 500 used as global reference benchmark.
-Past performance doesn't guarantee future results.
+FTSE 100 (price return) used as local benchmark.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.